nonblocking/mashroom/packages/plugin-packages/mashroom-docs-static/docs/mashroom_documentation.md

 If you're going to run _Mashroom Server_ in a cluster you should keep in mind:

  * Use as session provider that can provide a shared session for all instances (such as _mashroom-session-provider-filestore_)
- * If you use *mashroom-messaging* to communicate between browser windows you need to configure an external broker
+ * If you use <a href="#mashroommessaging">mashroom-messaging</a> to communicate between browser windows you need to configure an external broker
- * If you use *mashroom-memory-cache* you should configure Redis as shared cache server to maximize the hits
+ * If you use <a href="#mashroommemorycache">mashroom-memory-cache</a> you should configure Redis as shared cache server to maximize the hits
- * If you use *mashroom-storage* (e.g. for the Portal) you either have to use Mongo as backend or to use a shared folder (e.g. SAN) for all instances
+ * If you use <a href="#mashroomstorage">mashroom-storage</a> (e.g. for the Portal) you either have to use Mongo as backend or to use a shared folder (e.g. SAN) for all instances
  * If you use file log appenders you either have to make sure that your _log4js_ config creates a file per node process, or you have to install _pm2-intercom_ if you're using _pm2_.
 Read the _log4js_ clustering documentation for details:
  [https://github.com/log4js-node/log4js-node/blob/master/docs/clustering.md](https://github.com/log4js-node/log4js-node/blob/master/docs/clustering.md)